Children Shouldn't Play with Dead Things: Reception

 Encyclopedia of Horror concludes that given the budget and the number of personnel involved, the special effects by Alan Ormsby are "surprisingly effective".

+James Lowder reviewed Children Shouldn't Play with Dead Things in White Wolf Inphobia #51 (Jan., 1995), rating it a 2 out of 5 and stated that "Clark boasts a filmography that defies reason.
+Aside from Children Shouldn't Play with Dead Things and Deathdream, he's helmed such superior films as A Christmas Story and the slick Sherlock Holmes/Jack the Ripper period piece, Murder by Decree.
+But he's also directed such whopping great honkers as Porky's 2, From the Hip and the Stallone/Parton fiasco, Rhinestone."

 In his book Zombiemania: 80 Movies to Die For, author Arnold T. Blumberg observed that "the end is ... pretty creepy, with the credits running silently over the strangely surreal shot of the zombies preparing a sailboat for launching," adding that the film conjures "an atmosphere of inevitability and hopelessness.
 But then again, Ormsby managed that before the first dead body clawed its way out of the ground."

-"Children Shouldn't Play With Dead Things", a track on Finnish heavy/doom metal band Wolfshead's 2017 album Leaden, is based on the movie.

 As of July 2019, the film holds a score of 42% on Rotten Tomatoes, based on 12 reviews, with an average rating of 5.2/10.

 Home media

 Although previously available on VHS, a special edition DVD was released in 2007 by VCI Entertainment.
 It features the uncut version of the film, a photo gallery, and a cast commentary.
 The same content was briefly made available on VHS through Anchor Bay Entertainment.

-On February 23, 2016, VCI released the film on blu-ray.
+On February 23, 2016, VCI released the film on Blu-ray.